UPDATED FEB 28, 2020

 This trail really has it all!
 With views of the Mississippi River, downtown St. Paul, and industrial areas, this path is the best way to explore several parts of the city just by riding your bike.
 The trail is entirely paved and stretches for nine miles, with access to Crosby Lake and Indian Mounds Park along the way.

 Follow the Mississippi River as you bike along one of the prettiest paths in the area.
 With views of the water on one side and gorgeous riverfront homes on the other, you won’t be disappointed!
-Take it from us and take a spin on both the West and East River Parkway trails during the fall.
+Take it from us and take a spin on both the East and 8.9-mile West River Parkway trails during the fall.
 You’ll ride below a sea of orange, red, and yellow trees!